CampAsAChamp/sprint-planner/README.md

    - Go to your repository Settings
    - Navigate to Pages section
    - Set source to "GitHub Actions"
-3. **Automatic Deployment**: The GitHub Actions workflow will automatically build and deploy your app when you push to the `main` branch
+3. **Automatic Deployment**: The GitHub Actions workflow will automatically build and deploy your app when you push to the `master` branch

 Your app will be available at: `https://yourusername.github.io/sprint-planner`